itzliu/network-monitor/README.md

 # Network Monitor
 Python script to monitor your network for unknown hosts.
-An email alert will be sent to the specified user when an unknown host is detected on the network.
+An email alert will be sent to the specified user when an unknown host is detected on the network with information about the unknown device.

 ## Utilizes
 * Cron